/

 What It Nails

-• Hardware Quality Router hardware now varies by package and speed.
-TalkTalk says new customers usually get a Sagemcom Wi-Fi Hub and, in some cases, an Amazon eero.
-Either way, the included kit is a lot better than the old budget-router stereotype.
+• Hardware Quality TalkTalk’s current Full Fibre pages put the Wi-Fi Hub 3 front and centre, with Wi-Fi 6 and mesh capability.
+TalkTalk also says new customers usually receive a Sagemcom Wi-Fi Hub or, in some cases, an Amazon eero depending on package and speed.
+Either way, the included kit is far better than the old budget-router stereotype.

 • Broad Availability TalkTalk is widely available, but speeds and setup still depend on your exact address, so the postcode checker matters more than the headline ads.

-• Simple TV Add-on The TalkTalk TV Hub is a neat 4K Android TV box.
-It works well for streaming, and if you want Freeview channels you can plug in an aerial.
+• Simple TV Add-on For existing TalkTalk broadband customers, the TalkTalk TV Hub is a neat 4K Android TV option from £5 a month.
+It works well for streaming, and you may need an aerial for the full live TV or Freeview experience.

 The Drawbacks

 • Customer Support This is still the big one.
-The latest published Ofcom figures keep TalkTalk among the most complained-about broadband providers, so the low price does come with a service trade-off.
+Ofcom’s latest published complaints release names TalkTalk and Vodafone as the most complained-about broadband providers, so the low price does come with a clear service trade-off.

 • No Perks Unlike some rivals, TalkTalk is still basically a no-frills service.
 You are paying for the line and the price, not for a bundle of lifestyle extras.